NC State vs. Louisville NCAA Football Odds, Plays and Insights | October 30, 2021

 NC State Stats and Trends

-- This season, the Wolf Pack have two ATS wins in three games as a favorite of 7 points or more.

-- NC State has gone over the point total in 57.1% of its opportunities this year (four times in seven games with a set point total).
+- The Wolf Pack have been favored by 6.5 points or more three times this season and have covered the spread in two of them.

-- This year, the Wolf Pack rack up five more points per game (32) than the Cardinals surrender (27).
+- The Wolf Pack rack up five more points per game (32) than the Cardinals give up (27).

-- When NC State scores more than 27 points, it is 3-2 against the spread and 4-1 overall.
+- NC State is 3-2 against the spread and 4-1 overall in games when it puts up more than 27 points.

-- NC State is 2-0 against the spread and 2-0 overall when the team piles up over 423.1 yards.
+- When NC State churns out over 423.1 yards, the team is 2-0 against the spread and 2-0 overall.

 - The Wolf Pack have six giveaways this season, while the Cardinals have 11 takeaways .